Canning Berry Syrup

 - Heat to boiling and simmer until soft (5 to 10 minutes).

-- Strain hot through a colander and drain until cool enough to handle.
+- Strain hot mixture through a colander into another container.
+Cool.
 Strain the collected juice through a double layer of cheesecloth or jelly bag.
 Discard the dry pulp.
 The yield of the pressed juice should be about 4½ to 5 cups.

 - Combine the juice with 6¾ cups of sugar in a large saucepan, bring to boil, and simmer 1 minute.